teju0051/Kendoi-Game-Studio/README.md

-# TGames powered by T-Services
+# T-Games powered by T-Services